 - If this is a full-time position, also share your good news with the Career Center by completing the UMBC Graduating Student Report at cap and gown pick-up, responding to the survey invitation email or by sending an email to your career specialist or the recruiting coordinator.

-- Failure to comply with any of these terms may result in your UMBCworks account being blocked and/or internship application privileges being removed.
+- Failure to comply with any of these terms may result in your Handshake account being blocked and/or internship application privileges being removed.

-The Career Center works very hard to ensure that job postings in UMBCworks are legitimate positions, however, scammers are becoming more and more creative and sometimes fraudulent postings are approved in UMBCworks.
+The Career Center works very hard to ensure that job postings in Handshake are legitimate positions, however, scammers are becoming more and more creative and sometimes fraudulent postings are approved in Handshake.
 Following are some tips to help prevent you from applying for a fraudulent position: